Price stops 28 shots, Canadiens beat Avalanche 3-0

 Colorado has dropped the first three games on its current five-game Canadian road trip.

+“We have to stick together and find a way through this,” Landeskog said.
+“We can’t look at anybody else and hope that we’re going to get help.
+We have to come together and figure a way out of this.
+And I have no doubt we will, but nonetheless it’s frustrating.”

+Price was solid between the pipes, making key saves to keep the Canadiens in the game.
+In the first, Price made a hard glove save look easy when Tyson Jost walked in all alone.
+In the third, with the game still scoreless, the 31-year-old stopped Matt Calvert on the breakaway.

-With Montreal’s recent scoring woes — five goals in its previous four games — coach Claude Julien shuffled his top three lines to provide a spark on offense.
+With Montreal’s recent scoring woes — five goals in its previous four games — Julien shuffled his top three lines to provide a spark on offense.
 Brendan Gallagher and Phillip Danault were moved to the top line with Drouin, and Max Domi was dropped to center the second line.
 Tomas Tatar, who’s played the entire season with Gallagher and Danault, was demoted to the third line alongside rookie Kotkaniemi and Paul Byron.

 Julien also tweaked his two power-play units, to no avail.
 Montreal’s league-worst power play went 0 for 3.
 Montreal’s best chance with the man advantage came four minutes into the third period when captain Shea Weber’s one-timer hit the post.

-Price was solid between the pipes, making key saves to keep the Canadiens in the game.
-In the first, Price made a hard glove save look easy when Tyson Jost walked in all alone.
-In the third, the 31-year-old stopped Matt Calvert on the breakaway.

 NOTES; The Canadiens are 1 for 20 on the power play in their last six games.
 They’re 0 for 27 on the power play at home dating back to Dec.
-1. … Colorado F Nathan MacKinnon saw his eight-game point streak snapped. … The Avalanche have allowed 41 goals in their last nine road games.
+1. … Price is three shutouts away from tying Ken Dryden for third on the Canadiens all-time list. … Colorado F Nathan MacKinnon saw his eight-game point streak snapped. … The Avalanche have allowed 41 goals in their last nine road games.

 UP NEXT